Level Four Lockdown – What does this mean in Health and Safety terms for employers and their workforce?

 MAKROSAFE Holdings (Pty) Ltd wishes all employers a safe return to work and a COVID-19-free workplace.
 For more information, guidance or support, please contact MAKROSAFE Holdings (Pty) LTD on 0861444 777.

-Latest News - Health & Safety Services - MAKROSAFE Health and Safety Certificate - General Health and Safety - Personal Protective Equipment (PPE) - Risk Assessment - Health and Safety Training - Legislation - Occupational Health - Occupational Hygiene - Health and Safety Programme - OHS Inspection Services - OHS Compliance Audit - OHS Risk Assessment - Press Room / Newsletter - Industries - Security Industry - Educational Services Industry - Building and Construction Industry - Food Drinks and Tobacco Industry - Wood and Upholstery Industry - Printing and Paper Industry - Chemical Rubber Oil and Paint Industry - Iron Steel Artificial Limbs Galvanizing Garages and Metals Industry - Trade and Commerce Industry - Banking and Insurance Industry - Airline Aviation Industry - Road Transport Hauliers Industry - Entertainment and Sport Industry - Professional Services Hospitality Industry - Charitable Religion Political and Trade Organisations Industry - Glass Brick Tiles and Concrete Industry
+Health-&-Safety-Services - MAKROSAFE Health and Safety Certificate - General Health and Safety - Personal Protective Equipment (PPE) - Risk Assessment - Health and Safety Training - Legislation - Occupational Health - Occupational Hygiene - Health and Safety Programme - OHS Inspection Services - OHS Compliance Audit - OHS Risk Assessment - Press Room / Newsletter - Security Industry - Educational Services Industry - Building and Construction Industry - Food Drinks and Tobacco Industry - Wood and Upholstery Industry - Printing and Paper Industry - Chemical Rubber Oil and Paint Industry - Iron Steel Artificial Limbs Galvanizing Garages and Metals Industry - Airline Aviation Industry - Road Transport Hauliers Industry - Entertainment and Sport Industry - Professional Services Hospitality Industry - Charitable Religion Political and Trade Organisations Industry - Glass Brick Tiles and Concrete Industry